TrungBui32/advent-of-fpga-2025/README.md

 # Advent of FPGA 2025

 A collection of Verilog solutions based on Advent of Code 2025 problems implemented for [Advent of FPGA](https://blog.janestreet.com/advent-of-fpga-challenge-2025/).
 My language and tools are Verilog, CocoTB, and Makefile.
+I target the KV260C board, which has a maximum achievable frequency of approximately 725MHz.
+Therefore, I analyze both the theoretical best-case execution time (using max frequency from timing analysis) and the realistic target execution time (constrained by board limitations).

 To explain, I chose CocoTB in this challenge simply because I used it before, I see that I need to process input at first, and I just need the final answer, I don't think anything better than CocoTB in this context.